sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Challenge questions of "Building a Spring Boot App" lab

 (Spring Boot related)
+- What is purpose of doing "./gradle wrapper"?
 - What are the main features of Spring Boot?
 - What is a fat jar?
 How does Spring Boot create one?
 - How does Spring Boot helps with dependency management?
 - What does `@SpringBootApplication` do?

 (Spring related)
+- What is Dependency Injection?
+Why is it useful?
+- What is an Application context?
 - When do you use @Component annotation?
 - When do you use @Autowired annotation?